Updating Horizontal Tidebound

 He thought of all the people down on the planet, never dreaming that above them were thousands of spaceships protecting them from what lurked in the vast darkness of space where Earth spun.
 People like he had once been, but now the kid who hadn’t been able to get his driver’s license due to crippling migraines, seeing auras and the near constant tinnitus was a protector of Earth.
 And the disabilities that had held him back were what made him special.

 “I am sorry for that pain, Jace,” Gehenna suddenly said.
 “But it was because you were not where you were supposed to be, doing what you were supposed to do.
-You are a pilot.
+You are the Pilot.
 And this determination to still hold yourself back is just as unnatural.”

 “I’m more than a pilot, Gehenna.
 I’m more than just my ability to interact with Precursor tech,” he reminded her.